Skip to main content

 *If for any reason a course fee needs to be refunded, eg booked by mistake, then charges will be deducted for credit card payments (2% charge).

-Can you make up a class if you miss one?
+Can you make up a class if I miss one?

 You’ll be offered a catch up class if you miss one.
 The tutor will try to help you catch up one session but cannot guarantee that this is always possible due to how full other classes are and your schedule.
 A missed session cannot be carried over to another term.